radkoolguy/Legend-of-The-Lost-Knight/README.md

 # Legend-of-The-Lost-Knight
-how many hits can you get before your health reaches 0!
+How many hits can you get before your health reaches 0!
+Press A to move left, D to move right, W to jump, Hold E to attack